BryanWilhite/dotnet-core/dotnet-script-minimal/README.md

 I recommend using [Chocolatey GUI](https://chocolatey.org/packages/ChocolateyGUI) to  install the [dotnet.script Chocolatey package](https://chocolatey.org/packages/dotnet.script).
 As of this writing, [.NET Core SDK 1.0.4](https://github.com/dotnet/core/blob/master/release-notes/download-archives/1.1.2-download.md) is required to run dotnet script.

-_Visual Studio Code users_: install the [PowerShell](https://marketplace.visualstudio.com/items?itemName=ms-vscode.PowerShell) extension to get the **PowerShell: Show Integrated Console** command to run PowerShell and bash sessions on top of each other in Visual Studio Code.

 Add the dotnet script path to Windows (in Powershell) with [AddToEnvironmentVariable-Path.ps1](./ps1/AddToEnvironmentVariable-Path.ps1).

 ## related resources